reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 396806,app1,app2,1.0.0,2.0.0
 ```

-Or if you only want the first software packages from each value
+Or if you only want the first software package from each device

 ```sh
 c8y devices list --pageSize 1 --fragmentType company_Example --select "id,*software*.0.name,*software*.0.version" --csv --csvHeader